sysprog21/kecho/README.md

 # kecho

 This is a lightweight echo server implemented in the Linux kernel mode.
-There is alread a device driver named "echo" in directory "drivers/misc/echo" of Linux kernel tree.
-Thus, we specify "kecho" as the registered kernel module name.
+Since a device driver named "echo" exists in directory "drivers/misc/echo" of Linux kernel tree, we specify `kecho` as the registered kernel module name.

 ## Usage